 Cream of Mushroom Soup:

 The recipe calls for two cans of it.
-Pictured in this recipe is my homemade version (doubled) of cream of mushroom soup, but you can certainly use the canned variety.
-I make my homemade version and freeze it for use in these types of recipes.
+Pictured in this recipe is a homemade version (doubled) of cream of mushroom soup, but you can certainly use the canned variety.
+It’s easy to make the homemade version and freeze it for use in these types of recipes.

 French’s Fried Onions:

-Many years ago I started making Tony Roma’s Onion Loaf for us to enjoy at home.
-This was a mixture of onions, milk and pancake mix that becomes the most delicious crispy fried onions you’ve ever eaten.
+You can make your own Tony Roma’s Onion Loaf to enjoy at home, which is a mixture of onions, milk and pancake mix that becomes the most delicious crispy fried onions you’ve ever eaten.
 The only thing you have to do is once you’ve fried up the onions, use some of them in the mixture then top them after the green beans are done cooking for five minutes in the oven.

-I highly recommend enjoying these onions as the topping to your Green Bean Casserole recipe, but again the French’s Green Bean Casserole variety is a classic and would work out just fine too.
+These onions are an amazing topping to your Green Bean Casserole recipe, but again the French’s Green Bean Casserole variety is a classic and would work out just fine too.

 - 1 cup shredded cheddar cheese